wp-plugins/wp-monalisa/readme.txt

 4. wp-Monalisa import thickbox dialog

 == Changelog ==

+= v1.3 (2011-05-03) =
+* added simple support for multisite installtions (smilies can be only maintained from mainblog and work on every blog which it is activated for)

 = v1.2 (2011-03-13) =
 * fixed a problem with wp 3.1 in network mode, due to a different search path the wrong setup.php was included